Policy Alerts Overview

 In this top-x table, each row represents a key, meaning a unique combination of values for the dimensions represented by each column.

-In the case of alerting, the dimensions that comprise the key definition are chosen on the Dataset tab (see Policy Dataset Settings).
+In the case of threshold alerting, the dimensions that comprise the key definition are chosen on the Dataset tab (see Policy Dataset Settings).
 The top-X ranking of traffic is performed by evaluating the volume of the traffic — as measured in the primary metric across the selected devices, and filtered by the specified filters — that is represented by each individual key.

 top | section